Starting a new business

 The step-by-step guide to creating a business website

 - Register a web address (also called a domain name or URL).
-Several companies can register a domain name for you (and they often also provide hosting).
-Search for domain registries online and visit their websites.
-Use their tools to enter your preferred web addresses and see if they’re taken.
-When you find one that’s not, claim it.
+Several companies can help you register a domain name (and they often also provide hosting).
+Look up domain registries on the internet and go to their websites.
+Enter your favourite web URLs into their tools to discover whether they’re available.
+Claim it when you locate one that isn’t.

 - Get someone to host your site

 - Choose the right plan for your website.
-Before signing a contract with your host, check you have the right strategy.
-You can start off with basic web hosting, but there may be extra costs if you want to add several email addresses or an online shop.
+Check that you have the correct approach in place before signing a contract with your host.
+You can start with simple web hosting, but if you wish to add several email addresses or an online store, you may incur additional charges.

 - Pick a template (or get a custom design)

-You can have a website designed from scratch, but many businesses use pre-designed templates these days.
-There are thousands out there.
-You can simply drop your text and images straight in or get a developer to tweak the template to your liking.
+Although you can have a website built from the ground up, many businesses now use pre-designed themes.
+There are tens of thousands of them.
+You may either type your text and graphics directly into the template or hire a developer to customise it to your satisfaction.

 - Get a logo